Crown Agents: The Fay Report and Tribunal

-was appointed to sort out the problems, To meet the potential financial shortfall, the Crown Agents received an £85m grant from the Government.
-Recognition of the severity of the Agents’ problems. the necessity for further financial support and the political ramifications led to the establishment of the Fay Committee of Enquiry in April 1975; that Committee reported on 1 December 1977.
+was appointed to sort out the problems.
+To meet the potential financial shortfall, the Crown Agents received an £85m grant from the Government.
+Recognition of the severity of the Agents’ problems, the necessity for further financial support and the political ramifications led to the establishment of the Fay Committee of Enquiry in April 1975; that Committee reported on 1 December 1977.
 Among its detailed findings was the estimate that losses would exceed £200m.

 The Fay report gives extensive detail on the Crown Agent's activities.
 It was a body without effective supervision in which inexperienced officers engaged in a wide range of speculative banking and property developments on a worldwide basis.
-“It is manifest from the minutes of the committee that during the period from 1967 to 1974 the conduct of the affairs of the Crown Agents and.
-In particular, the actions of certain of its staff, lacked competence and good judgement.” ] The parliamentary debate on the Fay report in turn led to the establishment in March 1978 of a Tribunal "to inquire to what extent there were lapses from accepted standards of commercial or professional conduct or of public administration in relation to the operations of the Crown Agents as financiers on own account in the years 1967–1974.
+“It is manifest from the minutes of the committee that during the period from 1967 to 1974 the conduct of the affairs of the Crown Agents and, in particular, the actions of certain of its staff, lacked competence and good judgement.”
+The parliamentary debate on the Fay report in turn led to the establishment in March 1978 of a Tribunal "to inquire to what extent there were lapses from accepted standards of commercial or professional conduct or of public administration in relation to the operations of the Crown Agents as financiers on own account in the years 1967–1974.
 The Tribunal findings were submitted in March 1982.
 In a formal statement to the House of Commons, the Prime Minister reported that “the tribunal has identified a number of serious shortcomings that existed at that time, not only in relation to the conduct of individuals, in respect of some of whom lapses or criticisms falling short of lapses were formally specified, but also in relation to the operation of institutions and procedures.”

 The Investments

 The best-known of the Crown Agents’ investments was with the William Stern group; Stern himself became Britain's largest ever bankrupt to date and the losses of the Crown Agents were reported to be £54m.
-Less well-known but also a substantial problem were the Australian property investments held under the umbrella of English and Continental Group, where losses were estimated as a possible £35m.]
+Less well-known but also a substantial problem were the Australian property investments held under the umbrella of English and Continental Group, where losses were estimated as a possible £35m.
 There was also a commitment to a wide range of secondary banks.
 Margaret Reid regarded the Crown Agents’ support for them as “much the biggest and widely discussed amount of finance for the Bank of England's Lifeboat support operation”.
 Institutions singled out included Triumph Investment Trust, Sterling Industrial Trust and Burston Group.

+Crown Agents also acquired Greenshields Cowie, a freight forwarding limited company, in 1973/74.